offsoc/onionprobe/README.md

 * [x] Need to know about "does the site have useful content?"
       Regex for content inside the page: allow configuring a regex per path for what should be found in the returned content/headers.
+* [x] Documentation.

 ### Prometheus integration

 * [x] Exports Prometheus metrics for the connection to the onion service, and extra metrics per path on the status code for each path returned by the server.
+      If using the prometheus exporter with python, consider to just use request and beautiful soup to check that the page is returning what one expects.
 * [ ] Try to get the descriptor from multiple (if not all) HSDirs where it should be available.
 * [ ] To get the timings right, the tool should take care of the test frequency and